Million-Dollar Business Ideas

 4. Food Delivery Services

-Even before the coronavirus pandemic forced many restaurants to pivot to takeout or delivery options only, more and more people were opting for food delivery, whether pre-made dishes or meal kits.
+Even before the coronavirus pandemic forced many restaurants to pivot to takeout or delivery options only, more and more people were opting for food delivery, whether pre-made dishes or meal prep kits.
 In fact, 27% of internet users purchased meal kits off the internet in 2016 and these kits are becoming increasingly common.

 Whether you want to open a restaurant with robust online ordering capabilities, or you want to deliver specialty foods—like gluten-free, vegan, or paleo treats—options abound.
 From baked goods to entire meal plans, consider what your own food needs are and what would make your life easier and more delicious and then offer a solution to like-minded customers.
 Now more than ever, consumers are looking to have their food delivered, so if you can find a way to provide a unique offering, you could see this million-dollar business idea really take off.